Table of Contents

 2 Corinthians 5:6-7 NIV

-When we go through difficulties and hardships, we must examine and strengthen our faith, because it gives us the strength we need to persevere.
-Living “by faith, not by sight” means we can look past the challenges before us, knowing that God loves us, and is actively working to “orchestrate everything to work toward something good and beautiful” (Romans 8:28 Voice).
+When we go through difficulties and hardships, we must examine and strengthen our faith in God.
+Living “by faith, not by sight” means we can look past the challenges before us, knowing that God loves us and is actively orchestrating everything to work toward something good and beautiful (Romans 8:28 Voice).

-How do you trust God through difficult times?
+How do I trust God through difficult times?

 Deborah was one of those amazingly talented people who seemed to be able to do it all.
 She was a leader, a judge, a prophetess, a wife, and a mother.
 And along with that, she courageously led her people into battle.
-Though phenomenally inspirational, her life can leave me feeling like I can’t relate.
+Though phenomenally inspirational, her life can leave us feeling like we can’t relate.
 How did she do it all?

 Then Deborah said to Barak, “Go!
 This is the day the LORD has given Sisera into your hands.
 Has not the LORD gone ahead of you?”
 So Barak went down Mount Tabor, with ten thousand men following him.
 [15] At Barak’s advance, the LORD routed Sisera and all his chariots and army by the sword, and Sisera got down from his chariot and fled on foot.